tarantool/doc/sphinx/book/box/box_space.rst

         Update a tuple.

-        The ``update`` function supports operations on fields — assignment, arithmetic (if the field is unsigned numeric), cutting and pasting fragments of a field, deleting or inserting a field.
+        The ``update`` function supports operations on fields — assignment, arithmetic (if the field is numeric), cutting and pasting fragments of a field, deleting or inserting a field.
 Multiple operations can be combined in a single update request, and in this case they are performed atomically and sequentially.
 Each operation